simonediberardino/JBomb/README.md

 ## Gameplay

-The core gameplay of JBomberman revolves around strategically placing bombs to clear obstacles and defeat enemies within a maze-like environment.
+The core gameplay of JBomb revolves around strategically placing bombs to clear obstacles and defeat enemies within a maze-like environment.
 As you progress through the game, you'll have the opportunity to collect power-ups that enhance your abilities, such as increasing bomb range or speed.
 Your objective is to clear each level by taking down adversaries while ensuring your own self-preservation.
 Get ready for an adrenaline-pumping adventure filled with intense moments and strategic decision-making.

 Website: https://jbombthegame.github.io